Malaysia Copyright Registration

 Copyright is the exclusive right to control creative works by the owner and performer for a specific period governed by the Copyright act 1987.
 Malaysia's copyright subsists by virtue of the Copyright Act 1987 and copyright protection is accorded without any requirement of registration.
 However, in order to really protect your work, you will be better advised to record with Myipo of your creative work.

 What ideas are copyrightable?
 Unfortunately, you cannot copyright an idea.
-You will need to express it in the form of either a writting, drawing or recording.
+You will need to express it in the form of either a writing, drawing or recording.

 * Musical Works